confluentinc/event-streaming-patterns/docs/stream-processing/wallclock-time.md

 Consistent time semantics are important in stream processing, especially for time-based aggregations when calculating over a window of time.

 ## Problem
-How do I process events from an [Event Source](../event-source/event-source.md) irrespective of the timestamps when they were created originally at the source.
+How do I process events from an [Event Source](../event-source/event-source.md) irrespective of the timestamps when they were created originally at the source?

 ## Solution
 ![wallclock-time](../img/wallclock-time.png)